Vietnam.vn - Nền tảng quảng bá Việt Nam

 Initial results

 In the whole province, there are nearly 1 thousand medicinal plant species, of which about 20 precious medicinal plant species are mainly concentrated in mountainous districts such as: purple cardamom, seven-leaf one-flower, orchid, black mugwort, Gynostemma pentaphyllum, red polygonum multiflorum, Scrophularia ningpoensis, Andrographis paniculata,...
 In recent years, Thanh Hoa province has paid attention to and implemented many scientific programs and projects to preserve and develop indigenous medicinal plant species under the canopy of natural forests and planted forests.
-Many models have been successfully implemented, opening up a direction for livelihood development for people in mountainous areas to reduce poverty.
+Many models have been successfully implemented, opening up directions for livelihood development for people in mountainous areas to reduce poverty.

-Mr. Le Dinh Phuong, Director of Pu Luong Nature Reserve Management Board, said: “The development of medicinal herbs under the forest canopy in Pu Luong has initially recorded some results, contributing significantly to maintaining the natural ecosystem, creating sustainable livelihoods, helping people have more income from growing and exploiting medicinal herbs, especially in remote areas, ethnic minority areas, thereby reducing pressure on forests, minimizing deforestation for farming land, preventing soil erosion, protecting water resources, improving the effectiveness of forest management and protection.
+Mr. Le Dinh Phuong, Director of Pu Luong Nature Reserve Management Board, said: “The development of medicinal herbs under the forest canopy in Pu Luong has initially recorded some results, contributing significantly to maintaining the natural ecosystem, creating sustainable livelihoods, helping people have more income from growing and exploiting medicinal herbs, especially in remote areas, ethnic minority areas, thereby reducing pressure on forests, minimizing deforestation for farming land, preventing soil erosion, protecting water resources, improving the efficiency of forest management and protection.
 In particular, one of the new directions associated with local advantages is to form tourism services associated with health care activities in Pu Luong developed based on products from medicinal plants, meeting the needs of tourists who want to find balance and restore health”.

 Previously, the area of medicinal plants in Thanh Hoa province was mainly concentrated in the highland communes.
 Recently, realizing the economic efficiency of medicinal plants, Thanh Hoa province has focused on developing the area in the midland and delta communes with alluvial land and low mountainous land.
 Many localities and units in the province have implemented projects and solutions to preserve and sustainably develop medicinal plants, gradually forming raw material areas for processing and export.
-Thanh Hoa currently has about 2,000 hectares of medicinal plants being grown on agricultural land and about 94,550 hectares of medicinal plants under the forest canopy being sustainably exploited and distributed mainly in mountainous communes (exploitation output of 550 tons/year).
+Thanh Hoa currently has about 2,000 hectares of medicinal plants being grown on agricultural land and about 94,550 hectares of medicinal plants under the forest canopy being sustainably exploited and distributed mainly in mountainous communes (exploitation output 550 tons/year).

 Turn potential and strengths into advantages and development motivation